jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Inventory years are from 1990 to 2019.

-**NB:** Unlike for LULUCF Table 6.1-2 the for historic reasons values collected for the Appendix11b are *not* based on UID but on row number.
+**NB:** Unlike in LULUCF Table 6.1-2, for historic reasons, values collected for the Appendix11b are *not* based on UID but on row number.
 That is, file structures should remain the same.
 The source of data appears at the bottom of the tables.

 ### kptable-appendix11c.py